FAQ

 If you want to sue someone for infringing on your copyright, you must have registered the copyright.
 That's the only reason other than it's a good business practice for an author.

 If you want to register your copyright, further action is required.
 Go to the website for the U.S. Copyright office, download the forms, fill them out, and follow the procedures as described there.
-They have an e-copyright procedure just for ebooks.
+If registering an ebook copyright, you can do that directly online.

 Will registering my copyright keep someone from stealing your work?